AntoinePlumerault/AntoinePlumerault/README.md

+Curently working at NERD (Nintendo European Research & Development).
 Interested in physics, math, deep-learning & a lot of other things.

 <!---
 AntoinePlumerault/AntoinePlumerault is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.